oh-lang/oh-lang/WALKTHROUGH.md

     # getter, which returns a Null if index is out of bounds of the array:
     ::[Index, fn(Of?): ~u]: u

-    # getter, which never returns Null, but will return an `uh` if the index is out of bounds of the array:
+    # getter, which never returns Null, but will return an `er` if the index is out of bounds of the array:
     ::[Index, fn(Of): ~u]: hm u

     # Note: You can use the `;:` const template for function arguments.